Kamahl19/react-starter/README.md

 This project is being deployed to Vercel for demo purposes.
 Follow these steps to remove it:

-- Find all occurences of `process.env.VERCEL` and remove them
 - Delete `vercel.json` file

 ### Analysing & Visualizing production JS bundle